Jacob Perry

 Jacob Adam Perry (born December 26, 2001) is an American professional stock car racing driver.
-He competes part-time in the SMART Modified Tour, driving the No. 21CT for his father Dennis Perry.
+He currently competes part-time in the NASCAR Whelen Modified Tour, driving the No. 2 for Perry Racing.
+He last competed part-time in the SMART Modified Tour, driving the No. 21CT for his father Dennis Perry.
 He competed in the NASCAR Whelen Modified Tour from 2019 to 2023.

 Perry has also competed in series such as the CARS Super Late Model Tour, the Carolina Pro Late Model Series, the Monaco Modified Tri-Track Series, and the Modified Racing Series, where he won the 2022 series championship driving for series founder Jack Bateman.

 Motorsports results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)